BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 The identifiers of the entities should then be checked against your Octopus Energy dashboard to verify the correct entities are being picked up.
 If this is producing unexpected results, then you should raise an issue.

-## I have data missing, is this an issue with the integration

-Data can not appear for a variety of reasons.
-Before raising any issues, check if the data is available within the app.
-If it's not available within the app, then unfortunately there is nothing I can do.
-Data might also not appear if you lose internet connection or the Octopus Energy APIs report errors, which can occur from time to time.
-This will be indicated in your Home Assistant logs.
-If none of this is applicable, then please raise an issue so we can try and solve the problem.

 ## I'm an agile user and having trouble setting up a target rate sensor.
 What am I doing wrong?

 Rate data for agile tariffs are not available in full for the next day, which can cause issues with target rate sensors in their default state.
 We prevent you from setting up target rate sensors in this form.
 More information around this can be found in the [target rate documentation](./setup/target_rate.md#agile-users).